Alask-Code/AE-Backend-Server/README.md

-Here’s the final version of the `README.md` in a copy-paste-ready format:

 # Altered Escape 2 Backend Server

 This is the backend server for the game **Altered Escape 2**, responsible for data management and integration with the game.
 This repository contains backend logic such as session management, unique ID generation, process monitoring, and more.